Instead of New Year’s resolutions, add more wonder to your life

 “Sara’s Amazing Life”

 For many years, I’ve done a yearly and monthly exercise that I call Sara’s Amazing Life (for this, I’ll change it to Sara’s Wonderful Life).
-If you want to try it, there’s a template linked below for subscribers.
+If you want to try it, there’s a My Wonderful Life template for subscribers.
 Not a subscriber?
 Sign up today!

 The yearly exercise maps out things that I’d like to do in the coming year.
 Big dreams and small changes, whatever it is that I’d like to happen, I put it on the list.
 I have general categories, which I refined as a result of joining the dreams group I referenced above (because the categories are Emily’s method, I’m not going to give them here).
 I then add actions/dreams to each of those categories.